 The Thinker likes to think things through carefully and is not quick to make decisions.
 Once a decision is made, they stand by it because they have analyzed all the possibilities.
 They are detailed oriented and seek accuracy and don’t like criticism of their work.
 They have a tendency to be negative and dwell on past hurts.
 They also have a tendency to be pessimistic.
 Because they are not people-oriented, they don’t make friends easily but when they do, they are intensely loyal.
 They fear criticism of their work.

 The Powerful Director

 Prospects who display director traits are usually very direct and extroverted.
 They come across as being very powerful and confident.
-Goal oriented, they don’t like you to waste their time or appear disorganized.
-They like to be the one to make the decision.
+Goal-oriented, they don’t like you to waste their time or appear disorganized.
+They like to be the ones to make the decision.
 They are much harder to build rapport with as they can come across as being blunt and arrogant.
 When dealing with them – be snappy sharp and don’t ramble.
 They don’t like detail so be brief and get to the point quickly.
 They will make up their own mind without a lot of prodding from you.
 The good thing is, they do make decisions quickly.

 The Popular Socializer

-The socializer is also direct, very expressive and often in your face.
+The socializer is also direct, very expressive, and often in your face.
 Extroverted, they love to do things the fun way.
-They are also people oriented.
+They are also people-oriented.
 They were the popular ones at school and are the life of the party.
 Warm and welcoming, it’s usually easier to build rapport with a Socializer provided you are also warm and enthusiastic.
 They have a need to be liked and to look good so focus on what will make them be the hero.
 Ask them for their opinion and chunk up to the bigger picture as they are not very good with detail and are easily distracted.

 You can close them on the spot by doing it with enthusiasm and demonstrating how the decision to buy from you will be good for them personally as it will make them look good!